EnesAkkal/EnesAkkal/README.md

 🔭 I’m currently pursuing a Master's degree in Software Engineering at Bogazici University.

-⚡ I’m currently working on Front-End development projects.
+⚡ I’m working on Front-End development projects.

 ### Glad to see you here!  ![](https://komarev.com/ghpvc/?username=EnesAkkal&color=blue)